 The MCIF mission is to advance therapeutic and diagnostic research through radiotracer development for research investigators.
 MCIF helps investigators quickly move discovery-stage concepts to in-vivo models, generating data to support grant applications, publications, and drug development efforts.

 Molecular Diagnostics Laboratory

-The Molecular Diagnostics Laboratory provides microRNA expression profiling, human cell line identity verification, mutation detection for clinical research studies, and specimen processing for clinical research studies.
+The Molecular Diagnostics Laboratory (MDL) provides fragment analysis-based human cell line identity verification/authentication and microsatellite instability analysis of tumor/normal paired DNA.
 Consultation on experimental design and assistance with data analysis is also available.

 Monoclonal Antibody Core